 The course numbering system employed by the College is designed to assist the student in the selection of courses in the proper sequence.
-Courses numbered from 100 to 299 are considered lower-division or lower-level courses and are typically studied during freshman and sophomore years; courses numbered from 300 to 499 are upper-division or upper-level courses and are typically taken during junior and senior years; courses numbered 500 and above are graduate courses and are not generally open to undergraduate students.
+Courses numbered from 100 to 299 are considered lower-division or lower-level courses and are typically studied during freshman and sophomore years; 300 to 499 numbered from are upper-division courses upper-level courses and are typically taken during junior and senior courses numbered 500 and above are graduate courses and are not generally open to undergraduate students.